Presented by Mercury

 My producers for the day, a 3DB Deep Crank and a 3DB 1.5 MR, both made by Yo-Zuri

-BUT, since the above did happen, I now have a new late fall bass technique, that I can confidently pull out of my cold water bag of tricks.
+BUT, since the deal did happen, I now have a new late fall bass technique, that I can confidently pull out of my cold water bag of tricks.

 By the way: ZERO FISH on my craws.
 Although their dunk-time was limited compared to normal, it’s never happened before… interesting!!!